snowdj/CodingPuzzles-Python/CodingPuzzles/doc/arrays/Best Time to Buy and Sell Stock.md

 # Thoughts

-- Find the lowest price
+- Iterate each price and keep calculating the lowest price and the max profit (max(price[i] - lowest_price))
-- The method which finds the lowest price and the highest price will not work.
+- The method that finds the lowest price and the highest price will not work.
 Because in the stock buy/sell case, the low price must come before high price
+- The other idea is iterating each price, find the lowest price so far, and find the highest price appears after the lowest price.
+Possible maxprofit = highest_price - lowest_price.
+Final maxprofit = max(maxprofits).

 # My Solution